 The pharmaceutical industry employs an above-average number of highly qualified personnel.
 However, innovations depend not only on the scientific level of individual leading researchers but are also determined to a significant degree by the qualification of the workforce as a whole and thus by investment in the Swiss education system.

-In 2016, the Confederation, cantons and communes together spent CHF 37.2 billion on education.
-This is equivalent to 17.5% of total public spending and 5.6% of Switzerland’s gross domestic product.
+The Confederation, cantons and municipalities invest a lot in education.
 These figures underline the importance that Switzerland attaches to well-trained skilled workers, who are our most important resource and at the same time the driving force behind economic growth.
 Switzerland scores well in an international comparison of educational quality, thanks not least to its dual training system.
 Yet there is potential for improvement since technological change is leading to uncertainty and challenges relating to future job profiles, and digitalisation is changing the skills that are required.
 Schools and universities must therefore teach more digital skills and interpersonal skills.
 Vocational training within the dual training system must be made more flexible and modular.

 Education, Research and Innovation (ERI)

 The policy area of education, research and innovation (ERI) makes a substantial contribution to the well-being of individuals, society and the economy in Switzerland and is therefore accorded high priority.
 The quality of the Swiss ERI system is also recognised abroad.
 The Federal Council submits a dispatch on the promotion of education, research and innovation to the federal councillors every four years.
 In this dispatch, the Federal Council summarises the achievements of the current period and determines the objectives and actions for the new four-year period.

 In February 2020, the Federal Council approved the Dispatch on the Promotion of Education, Research and Innovation (ERI) for the years 2021-2024 to Parliament, which adopted it in December 2020, thus allocating CHF 28.1 billion for these areas.
 The following priorities were defined with the overarching objective of “Switzerland remains a leader in education, research and innovation and harnesses the opportunities offered by digitalisation”.